Hotel Review: Hyatt Zilara Cap Cana

 Max and I traveled to the Hyatt Zilara Cap Cana for their grand opening after spending 2 weeks in isolation in the Northern Dominican Republic.
 Before we jump into the review, I wanted to be very clear in that while we are traveling during COVID and are lucky to have the experiences we do, we take our position very seriously and wear masks in all public places, including restaurants.
 We also did quarantine ourselves for two weeks prior to entering into a number of media related activities.
 Times have changed and hospitality looks very different now.
 We urge you to travel cautiously and only when you can be sure you are not ill.
 Please be aware of all state or local regulations for any destination prior to travel.

 Ok, onto the good stuff!
 As mentioned above, Max and I checked in on DAY ONE of the grand re-opening of the Hyatt Zilara Cap Cana.
 The joint Ziva and Zilara properties had opened just before COVID-19 hit in November of 2019 and had only been open a few months before they had to shut down due to coronavirus.
 This reopening really felt more like a grand opening – complete with a big band, ribbon cutting for all guests checking in on day 1 and so much excitement.
+The property truly blew us away in every category – and that’s saying a lot as we have stayed at a number of hotels in the Punta Cana area (more of those here).
 We had previously been in contact with the property to be part of the video they were filming for the first guests and we had no idea what we were in for – it was a blast!
 More about that in lobby & check in…

 The Hyatt Ziva and Zilara are located as part of one complex on the beautiful Playa Juanillo inside the Cap Cana gated community.
 Cap Cana is a newer development with tight security that includes a number of luxury hotels, apartments and homes.
 Arguably, Cap Cana has the most beautiful water in Punta Cana and it feels exclusive and safe.